ilanakz500/Design-Manifesto/Portfolio.md

 **[Design for Understanding](https://medium.com/@ilanazeldin/design-for-understanding-39975b05bcea "Design for Understanding")**

 Through this project, I was able to understand the powerful impact of data visualization and how data can be manipulated to tell a story.
+By choosing the proper visualization, a different message can be evoked, even if the data being used is the same.
+My group focused on a data set with information on the world's billionares.
+For our final project, we produced three graphs for understanding and one graph for persuasion, with the goal of swaying users to believe a specific story.

 **[Design for Tension](https://medium.com/@michaelbosik/design-for-tension-group-13-e49fcef641b2 "Design for Tension")**

+This project aimed to introduce us to using chatbots in order to discuss a topic of tension with a user.
+Our group focused on creating a bot that discussed school uniforms and we made sure that the bot would be able to argue both sides of the argument.
+For this project, made sure to conduct wizard of oz testing prior to implementing our bot.
+Some constraints for this project included the fact that Facebook had periodically de-activated the use of chatbots for its platforms, so we were left with very limited options for implementation of our bot.
+This was one of my favorite projects in this course and I really enjoyed programming the bot and giving him a great personality.

+View the demo video **[HERE](https://www.youtube.com/watch?v=3slmotxxbrQ&feature=youtu.be)**

 **[Design for Wellbeing](https://medium.com/@ilanazeldin/design-for-wellbeing-7cc8d2f7a9a7 "Desing for Wellbeing")**